mocks-server/website/docs/get-started-routes.md

         * __...__ all other [`express-http-proxy` options](https://github.com/villadora/express-http-proxy#options) are also supported.

 :::note
-The format of variants describe here is the default one, but more formats can be added [using custom routes handlers](api-routes-handler.md).
+Here are described the possible formats of the `response` property taking into account the route handlers included in the main distribution, but more formats can be added [using custom routes handlers](api-routes-handler.md).
 :::

 ## Examples